Firestorm108/5W-Laser-Cutter/README.md

 # 5W-Laser-Cutter
 A 5-Watt diode laser engraver/cutter that can cut thin basswood, plywood, balsa, dark acrylic, leather, foamboard, and cardboard.
-It can engrave a huge amount of things, including most woods, soft metals, leathers, rubbers, and plastics!
+It can engrave a huge amount of things, including most woods, soft metals, leathers, rubbers, and plastics.

 It has many robust features, such as 0.9 stepper motors, laser head air assist, an opaque ventilated enclosure with a small laser-safe acrylic window, and a control box with lots of safety features!

-I designed this due to many cheap diode laser cutters flooding the market, with no safety features!
+I designed this due to many cheap diode laser cutters flooding the market, with no safety features.
 So I decided to design a laser cutter that had safety on many levels, including an enclosure, ventilation to a window (with filtration), an e-stop, automatic shutoff when a fire is detected, (loud) alarms, and cooling!

 <h1>Laser Safety</h1>